Bud Hardiness Data

 Grapevine Cold Hardiness Monitoring

-We monitor samples weekly from November to March, and every two weeks for samples from Finger Lakes and Lake Erie vineyards between mid-winter and March.
+We monitor samples weekly from November to March, and every two weeks for samples from the Hudson Valley and Lake Erie vineyards between mid-winter and March.

 The data presented here is part of the Fruit Crop Physiology Research and Extension program at Cornell University.
-Below is a link to our new interactive cold hardiness app.
+Below are links to our new interactive cold hardiness app, the new NEWA cold hardiness prediction tool, and the VineColD database of weather and cold hardiness predictions.
 Please give it a try and let us know if you experience any problems with the interface.

 Testing Cold Hardiness